Achelousaurus: Paleoenvironment

 The exact composition of the fauna Achelousaurus was part of is uncertain, as its fossils have not been discovered in direct association with other taxa.
 Its intermediate anagenetic position suggests that Achelousaurus shared its habitat with forms roughly found in the middle or at the end of the time range of its formation.
 As with horned dinosaurs, Horner assumed he had found transitional taxa in other dinosaur groups of the Two Medicine Formation.
 One of these was a form in between Lambeosaurus and Hypacrosaurus; in 1994 he would name it Hypacrosaurus stebingeri.
 Today, Hypacrosaurus stebingeri is no longer seen as having evolved through anagenesis because autapomorphies of the species have been identified.
 Horner saw some pachycephalosaur skulls as indicative for a taxon in between Stegoceras and Pachycephalosaurus; these have not been consistently referred to a new genus.
 Finally, Horner thought there was a taxon present that was transitional between Daspletosaurus and Tyrannosaurus.
 In 2017, tyrannosaurid remains from the Two Medicine Formation were named as a new species of Daspletosaurus: Daspletosaurus horneri.
 The 2017 study considered it plausible that D. horneri was a direct descendant of D. torosus in a process of anagenesis, but rejected the possibility that D. horneri was the ancestor of Tyrannosaurus.

 Other ceratopsians from the Two Medicine Formation include Einiosaurus and Stellasaurus.
 In addition, remains of other indeterminate and dubious centrosaurines, including Brachyceratops, are known from the formation and though they may represent younger stages of the three valid genera, this is not possible to demonstrate.
 Whereas Horner assumed that Einiosaurus and Achelousaurus were separate in time, in 2010 Donald M. Henderson considered it possible that at least their descendants or ancestors were overlapping or sympatric and thus would have competed for food sources unless there had been niche partitioning.
 The skull of Achelousaurus was more than twice as strong than that of Einiosaurus in its bending strength and torsion resistance.
 This might have indicated a difference in diet to avoid competition.
 The bite strength of Achelousaurus, measured as an ultimate tensile strength, was 30.5 newtons per square millimeter (N/mm2) at the maxillary tooth row and 18 N/mm2 at the beak.
+By comparison, it was 10.3 N per square millimeter (N/mm2) and 6.40 N/mm2, respectively, for Einiosaurus.
 Wilson and colleagues found that since the Two Medicine centrosaurines were separated stratigraphically, they were therefore possibly not contemporaneous.
-However, in 2021 a study by Wilson and Scannella pointed out that specimen MOR 591 was of a younger individual age than the Einiosaurus skull MOR 456 8-8-87-1, but of the same size.
-If MOR 591 could indeed be referred to Achelousaurus, this might indicate this genus reached its adult size more quickly.